enoch-ng/Dota2HelperBot/README.md

 `victorymessages` - Turns the victory messages on or off.
 When used without an argument, shows current setting.
 Use "off", "no", or "false" to turn victory messages off.
 Anything else turns it on.

-`hidewinner` - Controls whether the bot omits the winner, duration, and final score from the victory message.
+`showresult` - Controls whether the bot displays the winner, duration, and final score in the victory message.
 When used without an argument, shows current setting.
-Use "off", "no", or "false" to turn welcome messages off.
+Use "off", "no", or "false" to turn this option off.
 Anything else turns it on.

 Any action that changes a server-specific setting must be performed by a server admin or the bot owner.